heriantolim/BiErfFit/README.md

 obj=BiErfFit(obj);
 ```

+`Data` must be specified as a cell containing two elements: the first for curve α and the second for curve β.
+Each element must be a two-column (or two-row) matrix where the first column (or first row) is the X data points and the second column (or second row) is the Y data points.
+In the alternative syntax, `XData` and `YData` are respectively the X and the Y data points, also specified as a two-element cell; but instead of matrix, the elements must be a vector.

+The curve-fit settings can be specified after the mandatory arguments in Name-Value syntax, e.g. `BiErfFit(Data, 'Window', [10,90], 'NumErfs', [2,3])`.
+If no settings are specified, the algorithm will attempt to fit the hysteresis curve using the default settings.
+The default option fits curve α and curve β with one error function each, and may not produce a good fit.
+See [Best Practices](https://github.com/heriantolim/PeakFit#best-practices) for recommendations in making an optimal fit.

 ### Name-Value Pair Arguments
 Any of the [public properties](https://github.com/heriantolim/BiErfFit#public-properties) can be specified as arguments in Name-Value syntax during the object construction.
 Specifying other things as Name-Value arguments will return an error.